The New Brighton Beachside Playground was opened on 20 December 2017 by Councillor David East and Coastal-Burwood Community Chair Kim Money.

 The New Brighton Regeneration Project aims to draw people into the village centre through the development of attractions such as the new playground and the Christchurch Hot Pools, as well as by making improvements to Marine Parade and Brighton Mall.

-A contribution to the New Brighton Surf Club rebuild is also included in the project, alongside transport and parking improvements.
+A contribution to the New Brighton Surf Club rebuild was also included in the project.